github/choosealicense.com/README.md

 script/bootstrap
 script/server
 ```
-Open [localhost:4000](http://localhost:4000) in your favorite browser
+Open `http://localhost:4000` in your favorite browser.

 # Adding a license